Maersk Backs Proposal to Limit Engine Power

 "Next, it will reward the most efficient ships and, last but not least, it will stimulate the necessary innovation in the development of CO2-neutral propulsion technologies needed to truly decarbonize shipping.”

-Maersk says it was convinced IMO will "find the precise method for defining critical fact-based boundaries."
+Maersk added it is convinced IMO will "find the precise method for defining critical fact-based boundaries."

 Despite speed reduction proposals attracting heavy backing from a wide range of industry stakeholders, Maersk criticized the move arguing it would limit the economic incentives associated with investing in energy-efficient ships.